Review: Bouqs vs Urbanstems- Updated for 2021

 Bouqs and Urbanstems ship their flowers in basically the same way: wrapped in plastic or paper and secured in a large cardboard box.
 They both include a note for the recipient if you’d like, flower food packets, and instructions for care of the flowers.

-When I had a delivery hiccup with Urbanstems, the service rep mentioned something about special packaging that was meant to keep the flowers hydrated, but my orders over the summer never included anything beyond the standard plastic cone wrap.
+When I had a delivery hiccup with Urbanstems during the first review, the service rep mentioned something about special packaging that was meant to keep the flowers hydrated, but my orders over that summer, and more recently in the spring, never included anything beyond the standard plastic cone wrap.

 Bouqs tends to ship their flowers in bud form, or at least not quite fully bloomed, so that the recipient gets super fresh flowers that last longer.
 However, this means that their bouquets can sometimes be less impressive when you first open the box (this does vary though, my tropical Promenade bouquet was stunning from the start!).